Distinct distances on algebraic curves in the plane: Preliminaries

-where $C_M$ is a constant depending only on $M$. \end{corollary} \begin{proof} We will use a generic projection from $\RR^4$ to $\RR^2$ and then apply Theorem \ref{thm:pachsharir}.
-By ``generic'' we mean that we first apply a suitable linear transformation $\varphi$ to $\RR^4$, and then we apply the standard projection $\psi:\RR^4\to\RR^2$ defined by $(x_1,x_2,x_3,x_4)\mapsto(x_1,x_2)$.
-We claim that $\varphi$ can be chosen so that $\pi = \psi\circ\varphi$ has the three properties below.
-If this is true, then we can apply Theorem \ref{thm:pachsharir} to the points $\pi(P)$ and curves $\pi(\Gamma)$, which proves the required bound.
+Let us make explicit what we mean by ``generic''.
+We first apply a suitable linear transformation $\varphi$ to $\RR^D$, and then we apply the standard projection $\psi:\RR^D\to\RR^2$ defined by $(x_1,\ldots, x_D)\mapsto(x_1,x_2)$.
+We claim that $\varphi$ can be chosen so that $\pi = \psi\circ\varphi$ has the two properties below.
+If this is true, then we will be able to apply Theorem \ref{thm:pachsharir} to the projected points and curves, which proves the required bound.